yuvarajmadineni/kctl/README.md

 # kctl

 A simple cli utility for working with kafka.
-This project a work in progress,created to improve my rust knowledge.
+This project is a work in progress,created to improve my rust knowledge.

 ## Features
 - Create Topic